OSHA’s Message and Recommendations to Employers Regarding Heat

 Employers can heed these words by investing in better monitoring platforms, such as Sonicu’s software dashboard.

 Dashboards contain a customizable view of the monitoring points in your facility.
-The dashboard helps provide a visual indicator of real-time conditions in your facility through color coordination.
+The dashboard provides a visual indicator of real-time conditions in your facility through color coding.
 Individual points can show custom time frames and be downloaded into various graph formats.

-All of the information on the dashboards include links to calibration certificates that meet OSHA monitoring standards.
+All dashboard information includes links to calibration certificates that meet OSHA monitoring standards.

 Reports on the platform are designed to easily track point data, alarms, and temperature thresholds.
-Reports can be pulled anytime and data logs are designed to help Sonicu clients achieve regulatory compliance.
+Reports can be pulled at any time, and data logs are designed to help Sonicu clients achieve regulatory compliance.

-The most essential report to achieve proper OSHA recommended practices that prevent heat stress is the Threshold Achievement Report.
+The most essential report for achieving proper OSHA-recommended practices to prevent heat stress is the Threshold Achievement Report.

 This report allows clients to view threshold compliance for each monitoring point and quickly pinpoint specific equipment that does not maintain the desired threshold.

-This information can save lives as it easily identifies areas that need improvements without the need for OSHA officers citing you for violations and critiques for this same thing.
+This information can save lives, as it easily identifies areas that need improvement without OSHA officers having to cite you for violations or critique the same thing.

 Take the first step towards protecting your business and employers by scheduling a demo with Sonicu here today!